MichalOpoka/ecfr/cfr/title-05-Administrative-Personnel/chapter-XVI-Office-Government-Ethics/subchapter-B-Government-Ethics/part-2635-Standards-Ethical-Conduct-Employees-Executive-Branch/subpart-I-Related-Statutory-Authorities/section-2635.902.md

 (d) The prohibition against assisting in the prosecution of claims against the Government or acting as agent or attorney before the Government (18 U.S.C.
 205).

 (e) The post-employment restrictions applicable to former employees (18 U.S.C.
-207, with implementing regulations at parts 2637 and 2641 of this chapter).
+207 and the regulation at part 2641 of this chapter).

 (f) The prohibition on certain former agency officials' acceptance of compensation from a contractor (41 U.S.C.
-423(d)).
+2104).

 (g) The prohibition against participating in matters affecting an employee's own financial interests or the financial interests of other specified persons or organizations (18 U.S.C.
-208).
+208 and the regulation at part 2640 of this chapter).

 (h) The actions required of certain agency officials when they contact, or are contacted by, offerors or bidders regarding non-Federal employment (41 U.S.C.
-423(c)).
+2103).

 (i) The prohibition against receiving salary or any contribution to or supplementation of salary as compensation for Government service from a source other than the United States (18 U.S.C.
 209).